dheerajshenoy/customwm/README.md

-# CUSTOM WM - A dynamic tiling window manager written in C++
+# CustomWM - A dynamic tiling window manager written in C++

 # Why ?
 * Being a window manager enthusiast and a user, I wanted to learn how they actually worked and how they're written.